-Resume guidelines for Health & Wellbeing Professionals
+Resume Guidelines for Health & Wellbeing Professionals

 1. Contextualize your working environment

 The health and wellbeing industry is massive and includes everything from medical and clinical care, to life coaching and psychology.
-You need to place your working setting in the spotlight by explaining where you are employed for example hospitals, medical facilities, physicians’ offices, clinics, nursing homes, hospices, rehab centers, corporate on-site clinics, schools, hospices, universities, military premises, and community health centers.
+You need to place your working set in the spotlight by explaining where you are employed for example hospitals, medical facilities, physicians' offices, clinics, nursing homes, hospices, rehab centers, corporate on-site clinics, schools, hospices, universities, military premises, and community health centers.

 2. Industry and Technical Competencies